RaincloudTheDragon/Rainys-Bulk-Scene-Tools/readme.md

 3. Click the "Set Viewport Colors" button
 4. All materials in your scene will have their viewport colors updated to match their node setups

-## How It Works

-The addon traverses the node tree of each material looking for Principled BSDF nodes.
-If found, it extracts the Base Color value.
-If a texture is connected to the Base Color input, it calculates the average color of that texture and uses it instead.

-For non-Principled BSDF materials, it looks for inputs named "Diffuse Color" as a fallback.

 ## Author

 - **RaincloudTheDragon**

-## Version

-0.0.1